ashleykleynhans/pelican/content/2023/07/getting-started-with-runpod-serverless.md

 #### Local Testing

-It is useful to test your Serverless Handler code locally before deploying it to RunPod.
+It is useful to test your Serverless Handler code locally before deploying it to Runpod.
 You can do this by creating a file called `test_input.json` with a body that looks like this:

 ```json